Savior (film): Reviews

-On review aggregation website Rotten Tomatoes, Savior currently has a 56% "Rotten" rating based on nine reviews, with an average rating of 6.6/10.
+On review aggregation website Rotten Tomatoes, Savior currently has a 60% "Fresh" rating based on 10 reviews, with an average rating of 6.6/10.
+On IMDb it scores 7.2/10.
 Film critic Roger Ebert gave the film three and a half stars out of a possible four, stating that "Savior is a brutally honest war film that looks unblinkingly at how hate and prejudice can pose as patriotism."

 Music

 The musical arrangements were orchestrated by David Robbins.
 Choral arrangements were conducted by Gil Robbins and featured the choir of Radio Television of Serbia and the Belgrade Symphony Orchestra.
 The film featured several traditional regional folk songs, such as Zajdi, zajdi, Uspavanka (sang as a lullaby), and Rasti, rasti, moj zeleni bore (all used as the theme and in the credits).